Yannick Mireur: Writings

 Mireur has given numerous lectures in the US (Center for Strategic and International Studies, University of Minnesota in Minneapolis, University of Columbia, University of Ottawa, California Technology Institute, etc.), and has contributed editorials to the French business daily Les Échos (France).
 He is a registered contributor to the newspaper’s online platform Les Cercle Les Echos.
 He is a regular guest of French TV and radio media outlets and appeared on CNN as guest of Christiane Amanpour.

-His latest book, Hausser le ton!
-(Raising your voice), published in 2014, addressed French politics.
-Pointing out to a general climate of moral apathy, the book called for raising the general level of the public debate in France and for abandoning the coded political language that loses people and makes them angry, exacerbating the malaise generated by globalization.
-The book offers a historical comparison of the key political and policy issues that have riled the French public debate in the 1930s, the 1970s and the 2010s, addressing the issues of leadership, social and class struggle, political institutions and the French elite system.
+His latest book, Populisme smart (2022) proposes a way to reconcile ordinary voters with the ruling elites by owning the anxieties of many among the working class.
+The book extends a previous work, Hausser le ton!
+(Raising your voice) that addressed French politics.
+Offering a historical comparison of the key political and policy issues that have riled the French public debate in the 1930s, the 1970s and the 2010s, and pointing out to a general climate of moral apathy, the book called for raising the general level of the public debate in France and for abandoning the coded political language that loses people and exacerbates the malaise generated by globalization.
 The chapter called "Urbanity" examines the role of aesthetics in politics, and how architecture is an integral part of political action, arguing that ambitious urban policies would greatly contribute to restore the social fabric.

-From calling the general status of civil servants outdated to asserting the importance of an assertive European Project in the midst of growing euroskepticism, the book addressed issues that continue to remain center-stage in French politics.